bioAI-Oslo/column/README.md

-├── print_stats.py                               Print stats (accuracy, loss) for a folder of runs ├── requirements.txt                             Requirements for MacOS ├── requirements_linux.txt                       Likewise, Linux ├── zero_shot_damage.py                          Used to test fault tolerance/robustness
-├── zero_shot_robustness_vs_scalability.py       Used to plot robustness versus scalability └── zero_shot_scalability.py                     Used to test scalability
+├── print_stats.py                               Print stats (accuracy, loss) for a folder of runs ├── requirements.txt                             Requirements for MacOS ├── requirements_linux.txt                       Likewise, Linux ├── vit.py                                       All code to do with ViT data generation ├── zero_shot_damage.py                          Used to test fault tolerance/robustness ├── zero_shot_robustness_vs_scalability.py       Used to plot robustness versus scalability └── zero_shot_scalability.py                     Used to test scalability